Operation Branchform: Nicola Sturgeon arrested

-Second police investigation
+"Cash for seats" allegations

 In late August 2023, Police Scotland confirmed that they were assessing a complaint referred to them by Greater Manchester Police.
-This complaint alleges that the SNP recorded unregistered cash gifts as money brought in by fundraising to conceal a "cash for seats" operation, whereby donors were prioritised for selection for elected seats.
+This complaint alleged that the SNP recorded unregistered cash gifts as money brought in by fundraising to conceal a "cash for seats" operation, whereby donors were prioritised for selection for elected seats.
+In 2026, after Peter Murrell's guilty plea, the Sunday Mail reported that Murrell had received an undeclared £50,000 cash donation from an unnamed businessman in return for helping their relative become a Member of Parliament.
+These donations were not reported to the Electoral Commission.

 In November 2023, two former sheriffs, Kevin Drummond KC and Douglas Cusine, of the legal group Quis, warned that the Crown Office and Procurator Fiscal Service raised questions over the "protracted period of time" taken by the investigation.
 Drummond and Cusine said that; "The Crown is likely to have been kept up to date with the nature of the inquiry.
 If that is correct it can only be conjectured that either the Crown has instructed further investigation of elements of that report, or the delay is not on the part of the police but on the part of the Crown."
 They further added that; "In the absence of any explanation by Police Scotland or the Crown Office, the delay in such a high profile case is capable of stimulating perceptions of cover-up.
 For that reason alone, it can be said that the Crown Office should offer a public explanation for the lack of progress."
 The Crown Office said that Police Scotland had yet to submit a report to them.
 Sean Clerkin, who made the original report to the police, claimed that the police were "dragging their heels".

 By December 2023, Police Scotland was reported to be investigating over 1,000 alleged instances of fraud as part of Operation Branchform, including the provenance of a Jaguar I-Pace worth up to £95,000 that had been bought by Peter Murrell in 2019.
 The car was photographed on the driveway of Murrell and Sturgeon's home in March 2021, but was reported to have been sold later that year through the car trading service We Buy Any Car.